FabricAttachedMemory/Emulation/README2nd/Preconfigure.md

 ### Environment variables

-Two have already been discussed (FAME_DIR and FAME_FAM), here are the rest.
+Two have already been discussed (**FAME_DIR** and **FAME_FAM)**, here are the rest.
+First, **http_proxy** and **https_proxy** are observed if set.

-First, http_proxy and https_proxy will be take from existing variables and used as defaults.

-Second, understand that node VM images are build from two repos:
+Second, understand that VM images are build from two repos:

 1. A "stock" Debian repo that feeds vmdebootstrap for the bulk of the VM image
 1. An "L4FAME" (Linux for FAME) repo that has about a dozen packages needed by each node.

 Environment variables specify the repo locations as well as other QEMU operating values.
-They are listed here in alphabetical order:
+They are listed here in alphabetical order.
+Variables can be set and must be exported for use prior to running the script.

 | Variable | Purpose | Default |
 |----------|---------|---------|